bb-Ricardo/netbox-sync/docs/source_vmware.md

 ```
 All options for this source are described in the [settings-example.ini](../settings-example.ini) file.

-If you have multiple vCenter instances just add another source with the same type.
+If you have multiple vCenter instances just add another source with the same type in the **same** file.

 ***IMPORTANT:*** For VMware source you should define the var `cluster_site_relation` which maps a vCenter cluster to an
 exiting Site in NetBox.
 If undefined a placeholder site will be created.